HlustikP/Imagy/README.md

 - ZLIB: `sudo apt-get install zlib1g-dev`
 - libpng: `sudo apt install libpng-dev`
 - libjpeg: Follow the build and install instructions on https://github.com/libjpeg-turbo/libjpeg-turbo/blob/main/BUILDING.md

+## Testing
+The project includes test suites for both the c++ library and the node binding.
+The c++ tests are done via Google's GTest and can be triggered by going into the `tests` directory inside the build folder.
+Note though that this is currently **Windows only**.

+The binding includes the Jest test framework and testing can be triggered after the build process via executing `npm test` or `npx jest` inside the `node` directory.

 ## Usage
 WIP